Azure-Samples/functions-distributed-tracing-sample/README.md

 ```

 You will see the telemetry is sending to the Application Insights,
-and you will see the Parent Request-Id on the Java Application console.
+and you will see the Parent Request-Id on the Java Application console and current RequestTelemtryId on your terminal.

 ```
-Parent Request-Id: |wIk9MQB7/PE=.755dd8af_2.755dd8bd_1.
+Parent Request-Id: |gqHOHSfsTMY=.bc503bfa_1.bc503c00_1.
+Current Request Id: |gqHOHSfsTMY=.bc503bfa_1.bc503c00_1.5f667911_ RootId: gqHOHSfsTMY= ParentId: |gqHOHSfsTMY=.bc503b fa_1.bc503c00_1.
 ```

 like this.
+After 5 min, you can find the telemetry is on your Application Insigts, Application Map.

 # TODO

-Now we just receive the Request-Id by the request headers.
-However, we are sending telemetry from Java application by the following release of this sample.
-Currently, This sample support sending queue -> receive queue -> sending http request -> receive http request.

-* Sending Request Telemetry to App Insights
-* Sned ServiceBus Queue to the Azure Functions
+Now we almost done.
+Generate Request/Dependency Telemetry and send it to the Application Insights and make sure it works.
+However something is remains.

-* Sending Dependency Telemetry to App Insights
+* Sending ParentId to the ServiceBus

-We plan to implement two protocol.

-* HttpCorrelationProtocol
+* Create a Service Bus Trigger Azure Functions and send the following ServiceBus trigger functions.
-* W3C Trace Context
+* W3C TraceContext correlation sample